InfuseAI/primehub-site/docs/model-management.md

 ## MLflow is required

-A running installed [MLflow instance](primehub-app) is required and [Group Setting](group-setting#mlflow) has to be configured with relative information.
+A running installed [MLflow instance](primehub-app) is required and [Group Setting](group-setting#mlflow) has to be configured with related information.

 #### MLflow setting is not configured yet